DavidSantia/react-redis-quiztool/README.md

 go run load/main.go
 ```

-### Deploying the app in a container
+### Deploying the load app in a container
 Next we will run the whole system in Docker.
 To do this, first stop the currently running Redis by typing Ctrl-C on its terminal.
 Then, build the load app:
 ```sh
 ./build.sh
 ```
-This script builds the two Go executables, and deploys them onto their containers with **docker-compose build**
+This script builds two Go executables, the load app and the adaptor.
+It then deploys these executables onto docker images via **docker-compose build**.

 ## Launching the whole system